Skip to Content

 healthy banana bread on a cooling rack

-What Sweetener To Use
+What Sweetener To Use/How to Substitute Sugar

 I use organic monkfruit in this recipe to keep it sugar free, specifically this Monkfruit Baking Sweetener.
 It measures 1:1 like table sugar and works great for baking.
 It has zero calories, no carbs, and won’t spike your blood sugar.